Getting some low-stress jobs after retirement is a great step once your active workdays are over.

 You get enough time to rest, and while at it, you can carry your laptop and do other jobs like blogging.
 Talk about killing two birds with one stone!

-Payment varies depending on your employer, but on average, you can earn $50/day.
+Payment varies depending on your employer, but on average, you can earn $34/hr.

-Payment for dog walking is between $17-$40 per walk, and a pet sitter pockets about $20 for 25 minutes of pet sitting session.
+Payment for dog walking is between $17-$40 per walk, and a pet sitter pockets about $20 for 25 minutes for a pet sitting session.
 If the pet is to be entrusted to you overnight, the pay comes can be as much as $200.

 21. Massage therapist